NotNite/GDWeave/MODS.md

 ```

 See [here](https://thunderstore.io/c/webfishing/create/docs/) for the Thunderstore package docs. **Do not confuse the two manifests.** Mark GDWeave as a dependency.

+You can use [manifestation](https://github.com/NotNite/manifestation) to make publishing easier.

 ## Useful tools